astronomer/docs/learn/airflow-databricks.md

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive workspaces.
 Astronomer recommends using Airflow primarily as an orchestrator, and to use an execution framework like Apache Spark to do the heavy lifting of data processing.
 It follows that using Airflow to orchestrate Databricks jobs is a natural solution for many common use cases.

-The easiest way to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows is to use the open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) which provides full observability and control from Airflow so you can manage your Workflows from one place.
+The easiest way to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows is to use the open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks), which provides full observability and control from Airflow so you can manage your Workflows from one place.

-For orchestration of actions in Databricks outside of Databricks Workflows, the [Databricks provider](https://registry.astronomer.io/providers/databricks) created and maintained by the Airflow community is available.
-You can find information on the community-managed Databricks provider in the [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow) section.
+For orchestration of actions in Databricks outside of Databricks Workflows, you can use the [Databricks provider](https://registry.astronomer.io/providers/databricks) that is created and maintained by the Airflow community.
+See more in [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow).

 In this tutorial you will learn how to use the Astro Databricks provider with an example use case analyzing renewable energy data.